donejs/donejs/docs/about.md

 <img class="member-avatar" src="https://avatars3.githubusercontent.com/u/4830283?v=3&s=300"/>
 <h4>Prashant Sharma</h4>
 <p>
 Prashant is based in Bangalore, India.
 He likes the understated elegance of CanJS.
-I also believe DoneJS is a great framework in the making, since it makes technology selection a no-brainer by uniquely offering developers an all-in-one technology stack.
+He also believes DoneJS is a great framework in the making, since it makes technology selection a no-brainer by uniquely offering developers an all-in-one technology stack.
 </p>
-<a href="https://github.com/prashantsharmain" target="_blank">github</a>
+<a href="https://github.com/prashantsharmain" target="_blank">Github</a>
 </div>

 <div class="core-team-member">